Khimarra/Techwitch-Tarot/README.md

 ## Wireframes:
 ![Wireframes](https://res.cloudinary.com/dxvcs5ehh/image/upload/v1577992837/Wireframes_kyqvdt.jpg)

-## MVP:
+## MVP: - DONE
 - Use RWS Tarot API to generate random tarot cards - DONE
 - HTML page with 3 cards displayed and meanings underneath - DONE
 - Cards (78 in a deck) are randomly generated each time page is reloaded - DONE
 - CSS to make the page look nice - DONE
-- Appropriate image displayed for each card
+- Appropriate image displayed for each card - DONE
-- Responsive design with at least 2 media queries
+- Responsive design with at least 2 media queries - DONE

 ## Post-MVP:
-- Cards start with backs up, flip when user clicks them
+- Cards start with backs up, flip when user clicks them - DONE
-- Card flip animation
+- Card flip animation - DONE
 - Full RWS description of card, not just meanings
 - Add reverse-meanings (doubles total cards)
 - Add "library" of cards user can look through
 - Add search bar so user can search for a specific card
 - Use local storage to store readings
+- Move card info to display on top of flipped cards instead of underneath
+- Make JS DRYer so I don't have the same code repeated for each card

 ## Goals:
 |  Day | Deliverable | Status